 - Actions: specific observations

 - Impact: result of the actions

 - Do: mutually agree on alternative approaches for the future

 Feedback Outline Worksheet

-1. Write out two key points that you want to address.
+1. a

-ab.
+b

 2. Write out two positive observations.

 ab.

 3. Transition to constructive feedback.

 4. Two areas for improvement/development.

-ab
+b

 5. Agreed upon action steps and notes.